 11th October 2017, Graz

 The workshop of EuDEco will discuss the outcomes of 2,5 years of research on various aspects of the European data economy.
 In the first part of the workshop, emphasis will be placed on legal, socio-economic and technological barriers identified over the last couple of months.
-The barriers as well as related requirements and solution approaches will be introduced to the participants who will then be invited to join the discussion, contribute their experiences regarding the identified or other barriers and validate the proposed approaches that data economy actors and policy makers, respectively, could pursue to overcome the barriers.
-In the second part of the workshop, after a short introduction, the participants will be invited to join a discussion of indicators that are suitable to measure the development of the European data economy over time.
+The barriers as well as related requirements and solution approaches will be introduced to the participants who will then be invited to join the discussion, contribute their experiences regarding the identified or other barriers and validate the proposed approaches that data economy actors and policymakers, respectively, could pursue to overcome the barriers.
+In the second part of the workshop, after the keynote speech presented by IDC Italia on Measuring and forecasting the European data economy, the participants will be invited to join a discussion of indicators that are suitable to measure the development of the European data economy over time.

 The main outcomes of the workshop will be